-In April 2021, the Company entered into a 62-month lease agreement for additional office and manufacturing space in San Diego, California (the "MR Lease").
-The lease includes certain rent escalations and additional charges for common area maintenance and other costs.
-The Company gained access to the leased space in June 2021 and began recognizing rent expense under the MR Lease at that time.
+In April 2021, the Company entered into a lease agreement for office and manufacturing space in San Diego, California (the "MR Lease").
+The Company gained access to the leased space and began recognizing rent expense under the MR Lease in June 2021.
+The term of the MR Lease will end in July 2026.